 Medical Home Videos uploaded to YouTube!

-The CHIP IN Medical Home Resource Team is producing a series of six medical home videos.
-The first three are ready to view on the CHIP IN YouTube site:
+The CHIP IN Medical Home Resource Team is producing a series of medical home videos.
+They are ready to view on the CHIP IN YouTube site.